sobolanescu/RandomMobSpawner/README.md

 1. Download the datapack file from this repository.
 2. Navigate to the `datapacks` folder of your Minecraft world.
-3. Place the downloaded datapack file into the `datapacks` folder.
+3. Place the downloaded datapack folder `RandomMobSpawner` into the `datapacks` folder.
 4. Launch your Minecraft world and activate the datapack from the settings menu.

 ## Notes